top of page

 • Operates below pathway activation thresholds by design.

-• Uses long rest intervals to prevent cumulative build-up from repeated sub-threshold pulse events, avoiding summation.
+• Uses long rest intervals, Low Pulse event Densities, LPD to prevent cumulative build-up from repeated sub-threshold pulse events, avoiding summation.

 • Aims for a gentle, non-intense session feel, without relying on dense pulse trains or high drive, promoting a relaxing experience.